mpatric/mp3agic/readme.md

 # mp3agic
+TODO:Let the lyric be compatibale with ID3v2.2,not it is just compatible with ID3v2.3.

 [![Build Status](https://travis-ci.org/mpatric/mp3agic.png?branch=master)](https://travis-ci.org/mpatric/mp3agic)

 A java library for reading mp3 files and reading / manipulating the ID3 tags (ID3v1 and ID3v2.2 through ID3v2.4).